jmill269/SkyStack_dev/README.md

 provided the best method for installing OpenCV and other dependencies for Python/C++: http://pklab.net/?id=392&lang=EN

+# If failing to grab camera feed:
+For some reason the Pi doesn't do this at startup occasionally.
+Run 'sudo modprobe bcm2835-v4l2' to enable the camera for openCV.

 # Yo!
 All you should need to do is type "git clone https://github.com/jmill269/SkyStack_dev.git", and